-5201/5202 PRE-CALCULUS I / II Gr 10-12 0.5/0.5 credit
+5201/5202 PRE-CALCULUS I / II

 Prerequisite/Recommendation: C or better in Algebra 2 or teacher recommendation.

 The theory and applications of trigonometry and functions are developed in depth in this course.
 Other tools such as matrices, and polar coordinates are introduced with a focus toward modeling and solving real-world problems, in preparation for Calculus or AP Calculus.